Successful client management lies at the heart of every healthy, profitable business.

 12. Under-promise but over-deliver

-Want to really impress?
-Go above and beyond expectations to ensure the client is happy and the project is as successful as possible.
+Want to impress?
+Go above and beyond expectations to ensure the client is happy, and the project is as successful as possible.
 Don't just do the bare minimum.
-Wow the client by delivering more than what they were expecting, and before the allocated deadline.
-This means they won't hesitate to hire you again and might even recommend you to others.
+'Wow' the client by delivering more than what they were expecting, and before the allocated deadline.
+It means they won't hesitate to hire you again and might even recommend you to others.